Do you have a bunch of broken crayons lying around? Learn easy it is melting new crayons in a muffin tin for a fun recyclable crayon project.

 Step 4: Cook Crayons

-Our larger muffin tin crayons took around 9-11 minutes or until all the wax has melted.
+Our larger muffin tin crayons took around 9-11 minutes.
+Keep your muffin tin crayons in the oven until all the wax has melted.

 Step 5: Pull Crayons Out Of The Oven

 Once you see that all the wax has melted pull out the DIY crayons immediately.
 Be careful and also make sure young kids don’t touch the pan.

 You can lift the cupcake liner out once you see that the wax has solidified.
 If you try to peel it too early, your crayon may break.

 What if you break your crayon?

 Don’t worry, if you were too eager.
 You can always recook the crayon to get it to go back together.